ipython/ipython/docs/source/interactive/tutorial.rst

 command line style syntax.
-There are two kinds of magics, line-oriented and cell-oriented.  **Line magics** are prefixed with the ``%`` character and work much like OS command-line calls: they get as an argument the rest of the line, where arguments are passed without parentheses or quotes. **Lines magics** can return results and can be used in the right hand side of an assignment.  **Cell magics** are prefixed with a double ``%%``, and they are functions that get as an argument not only the rest of the line, but also the lines below it in a
+There are two kinds of magics, line-oriented and cell-oriented.  **Line magics** are prefixed with the ``%`` character and work much like OS command-line calls: they get as an argument the rest of the line, where arguments are passed without parentheses or quotes. **Line magics** can return results and can be used in the right hand side of an assignment.  **Cell magics** are prefixed with a double ``%%``, and they are functions that get as an argument not only the rest of the line, but also the lines below it in a